Hoppers and Dash prepared to cope as Minor League Baseball cancels 2020 season

 … Mighty baseball has struck out.

-Minor League Baseball made a long-expected bleak decision official this afternoon, canceling the 2020 season for its 160 teams in 17 leagues from coast to coast.
+Minor League Baseball made a long-expected bleak decision official Tuesday, canceling the 2020 season for its 160 teams in 17 leagues from coast to coast.

 That means no Greensboro Grasshoppers baseball, snapping a streak of 40 consecutive years of pro baseball in the city.
 The Hoppers, a Class A affiliate of the Pittsburgh Pirates in the South Atlantic League, normally play a 140-game schedule with 70 games at First National Bank Field.